 Read our article on How to Grow Pansies to find out more.

-Camellias are shrubs with large, showy blooms that are sure to catch your eye every time you’re out in the garden.
+These shrubs with large, showy blooms are sure to catch your eye every time you’re out in the garden.
 Camellias are evergreen and often bloom even in cold weather, adding some welcome color to the winter landscape.
-Even their foliage is attractive—the large, glossy leaves look lovely, especially against the snow.
+Even their foliage is attractive — the large, glossy leaves look lovely, especially against the snow.

 Camellias can grow in full sunlight, but they actually prefer dappled shade or partial shade.
 Most varieties of camellia are only hardy down to USDA Hardiness Zone 7a, though, so most of the Midwest would be too cold for this beauty; check your hardiness zone before buying.